-If the Arrangement is not approved by the Columbia Care shareholders, or the Arrangement is otherwise not completed, then the market price for the Columbia Care common shares may decline.
+If the Arrangement is not completed, the market price of the Common Shares may be adversely affected.

-If the Arrangement is not approved by the Columbia Care shareholders, or if, for any reason, the Arrangement is not completed or its completion is materially delayed and/or the Arrangement Agreement is terminated, then the market price of the Columbia Care common shares may decline to the extent that the current market price of the Columbia Care common shares reflects an assumption by the market that the Arrangement will be completed.
-Depending on the reasons for terminating the Arrangement Agreement, Columbia Care's business, financial condition or results of operations could also be subject to various material adverse consequences, including as a result of paying the termination fee of \$65 million (the "Columbia Care Termination Fee").
-If the Arrangement is not approved and the Columbia Care Board decides to seek another merger or arrangement, there can be no assurance that it will be able to find a party willing to pay an equivalent or more attractive price than the value of the Cresco Shares to be transferred pursuant to the Arrangement.
+If, for any reason, the Arrangement is not completed or its completion is materially delayed and/or the Arrangement Agreement is terminated, the market price of the Common Shares may be materially adversely affected.
+Depending on the reasons for terminating the Arrangement Agreement, Columbia Care's business, financial condition or results of operations could also be subject to various material adverse consequences, including as a result of paying a termination fee of \$65 million (the "Columbia Care Termination Fee").

-There can be no assurance that the Arrangement Agreement will not be terminated by Columbia Care or Cresco Labs in certain circumstances.
+There can be no assurance that the Arrangement will not be terminated by Columbia Care or Cresco Labs in certain circumstances.

-Each of Columbia Care and Cresco Labs has the right, in certain circumstances, in addition to termination rights relating to the failure to satisfy the conditions of closing, to terminate the Arrangement Agreement.
-Accordingly, there can be no certainty, nor can Columbia Care provide any assurance that the Arrangement Agreement will not be terminated by either of Columbia Care or Cresco Labs prior to the completion of the Arrangement.
-The Arrangement Agreement also contemplates the payment of the Columbia Care Termination Fee if the

-Arrangement Agreement is terminated in certain circumstances.
+Each of Columbia Care and Cresco Labs has the right, in certain circumstances, in addition to termination rights relating to the failure to satisfy the conditions of closing, to terminate the Arrangement.
+Accordingly, there can be no certainty, nor can Columbia Care provide any assurance that the Arrangement will not be terminated by either of Columbia Care or Cresco Labs prior to the completion of the Arrangement.
+The Arrangement Agreement also includes termination amounts payable if the Arrangement Agreement is terminated in certain circumstances.
 Additionally, any termination will result in the failure to realize the expected benefits of the Arrangement in respect of the operations and business of Columbia Care and Cresco Labs.

-The Columbia Care Termination Fee may discourage other parties from attempting to acquire Columbia Care or Cresco Labs.
+The termination amounts provided under the Arrangement Agreement may discourage other parties from attempting to acquire Columbia Care or Cresco Labs.

-Under the Arrangement Agreement, in the event the Arrangement Agreement is terminated in connection with entry into a superior proposal, Columbia Care may be required to pay the Termination Fee.
+Under the Arrangement Agreement, Columbia Care is required to pay to Cresco Labs the Columbia Care Termination Fee of \$65 million in the event the Arrangement Agreement is terminated in connection with entry into a superior proposal.
 The Columbia Care Termination Fee may discourage other parties from attempting to acquire Common Shares or otherwise make any acquisition proposal to Columbia Care, even if those parties would otherwise be willing to offer greater value to Columbia Care shareholders than that offered by Cresco Labs under the Arrangement.